-- 1. In person at the meeting location listed at the top of this agenda. - 2.
+- Comments on Action Items can be made in two ways: - 1.
+In person at the meeting location listed at the top of this agenda. - 2.
 Virtually via Zoom.
-Use the 'raise hand' feature during public comment to indicate you want to speak.

-How to comment:

-- Complete an electronic speaker card at MetroPlanOrlando.org/Speaker Card.
+Use the 'raise hand' feature during public comment to indicate you want to speak. - How to comment: - 1.
+Complete an electronic speaker card at MetroPlanOrlando.org/SpeakerCard.
 Hard copies of the speaker card are available in the meeting room and should be turned in to MetroPlan Orlando staff.
 The chairperson will call on each speaker. - 2.
 Each speaker has two minutes to address the board and should state his/her name and address for the record.